codecrafters-io/build-your-own-redis/stage_descriptions/auth-06-hz3.md

 OK
 ```

-The `AUTH` command responds with `+OK\r\n` if the specified password's hash matches with any of the hashes in the user's password list.
+The server responds with `+OK\r\n` if the specified password's hash matches any of the hashes in the user's password list.

-In case of wrong password, the response is a RESP simple error `WRONGPASS invalid username-password pair or user is disabled.`.
+If no match is found, the server responds with the [RESP simple error](https://redis.io/docs/latest/develop/reference/protocol-spec/#simple-errors): `WRONGPASS invalid username-password pair or user is disabled.`.

-In this stage, you just need to respond to the `AUTH` command appropriately.
-You don't actually need to authenticate the connection.
-We'll get to that in the later stages.
+For this stage, you just need to respond to the `AUTH` command appropriately.
+You don't need to actually authenticate the connection.
+We'll get to that in later stages.

 ### Tests